Description

 Fox sedge (Carex vulpinoidea) forms grass-like clumps of long, slender, arching, bright green leaves.
 (To me, they look much like fountain grass [Pennisetum alopecuroides] in foliage.]
 The 1- to 3-foot-tall, slender flowering stems are each topped with a spiral of clustered green flowers that ripen into rusty brown seeds in early to midsummer.
 Native to much of North America, this handsome sedge thrives in moist- to wet-soil sites and is right at home in a moist meadow (which is where it grows here at Hayefield, in Bucks County, PA) or a wetland planting, or in a rain garden.
 Its foliage and seeds provide food for a variety of insects and wild birds.
 Full sun to light shade.
 Perennial; Zones 3 to 9.

-Harvested in June 2022.
+Harvested in early July 2023.
 At least 25 seeds.
 PA ecotype.
+Shipping to US addresses only.

 Please read the germination information as well before ordering.